 Transaction Certificate

 Transaction Certificate is a Digital certificate created and sent to FOS Mobile App while issuing POS Terminals.
-Transaction Certificate contains details of POS Terminal, Issuing Person and Accepting Person details.
-FSE has to send the acceptance from Mobile App.
+Transaction Certificate contains details of POS Terminal, Issuing Person, and Accepting Person details.
+FSE must send the acceptance from Mobile App.
 This is required to improve the Accountability of the staff and this certificate will be useful for filing FIR and for claiming insurance in case of any theft of the POS Terminal

 Transaction Certification contains the following fields